tonybeltramelli/pix2code/README.md

 * Official research page: [https://uizard.io/research#pix2code](https://uizard.io/research#pix2code)

 ## Abstract
-Transforming a graphical user interface screenshot created by a designer into computer code is a typical task conducted by a developer in order to build customized software, websites and mobile applications.
-In this paper, we show that Deep Learning techniques can be leveraged to automatically generate code given a graphical user interface screenshot as input.
-Our model is able to generate code targeting three different platforms (i.e. iOS, Android and web-based technologies) from a single input image with over 77% of accuracy.
+Transforming a graphical user interface screenshot created by a designer into computer code is a typical task conducted by a developer in order to build customized software, websites, and mobile applications.
+In this paper, we show that deep learning methods can be leveraged to train a model end-to-end to automatically generate code from a single input image with over 77% of accuracy for three different platforms (i.e. iOS, Android and web-based technologies).

 ## Citation